 Theme Name: Your Child Theme’s Name

-Description: This is the Child Theme of Primary Theme’s Name
+Description: This is the Child Theme of the Primary Theme’s Name

 Author: Primary Theme’s Author